apache/ignite-3/modules/configuration/README.md

 childCfg.changeStr("newStr2").get();
 ```
-Every `change` object is basically a change request that's going to be processed asyncronously and transactionally.

-It's important to note that there's a technical possibility to execute several change requests for different roots in a
+It is possible to execute several change requests for different roots in a single transaction, but all these roots
-single transaction, but all these roots _must have the same storage type_.
+_must have the same storage type_.
+However, this is only possible using the command line tool via the REST API,

-This exact scenario is possible in `rest` module via command line tool.
-Same code is used to bootstrap configuration
-from JSON file.
-Currently there's no public Java API to do the same thing.
+there's no public Java API at the moment.